cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 The content type for `manifest.spdx.json` is already well known as `application/spdx+json`, and is registered with IANA [here](https://www.iana.org/assignments/media-types/application/spdx+json).

-The full json software bill of material is available at the URL `https://sbom.example/.../manifest.spdx.json`.
+The full JSON SBOM is available at a URL, such as `https://sbom.example/.../manifest.spdx.json`.

 The payload of this cose-sign1 is the sha256 hash of the `manifest.spdx.json`, which is sometimes found in an adjacent file called `manifest.spdx.json.sha256`.